Flag of Poland: Right and obligation to fly the flag

 That restriction and kind of state monopoly on the use of national symbols during the Communist regime made flying the Polish flag a symbol of resistance against the government.
 It became customary, as it still is, for workers to hoist Polish flags on plant buildings when going on strike.
-That is why the Polish flag, as a symbol of patriotism and resistance against the Communist rule, is part of the Solidarity trade union logo.
+Hence, the Polish flag, as a symbol of patriotism and resistance against Communist rule, is part of the Solidarity trade union logo.

 Flag without coat of arms

 The following institutions are required by law to fly the national flag without coat of arms either on top or in front of their official buildings: